CodeFromAnywhere/typerepo/modules/model-types/README.md

+## 🔹 Slug

+use this for any identifier that's not an Id-type.
+Usually this is a kebab-case version of a written text, but it can also be a file path, for example.

 ## generateId()

 24 characters of the alphabet provides 9E33 combinations, wont be possible to brute-force in centuries, even if there are billions of entries